 The healthcare sector includes healthcare equipment, healthcare services, pharmaceuticals, biotechnology, and life sciences.
 Some examples include health insurance providers, pharmaceutical makers, and medical device makers.

-The industrials sector include capital goods, commercial services, professional services, and transportation.
+The industrials sector includes capital goods, commercial services, professional services, and transportation.
 Some examples include plane makers, consulting, and railroad companies.

 The real estate sector include equity real estate companies (REITS), real estate management, and real estate development.